ouspg/PrivacyAndSocialEngineering/3.Open-source_intelligence/README.md

 - Transaction fee amount in bitcoin

 Receiver Address
 - Who was the owner of this address?
-Use [OXT.me](https://oxt.me/) and Google to figure out the real name of the user
+Use Google to figure out the real name of the user
 - The owner instantly divided and forwarded the 10,000 to (**how many?**) other addresses
 - Addresses that received the 10,000 bitcoin and the corresponding sums to each address